At-home DNA kits aren't all the same and offer different kinds of test results

 Different brands have different capabilities in terms of the information they can extract.
 Some can give you insight into your ancestors’ migration patterns.
 Others can help you track down living relatives you may have never known about.
 Some kits can even tell you which diseases or health complications you may be at risk for.

 The variety of DNA testing kits out there has made shopping for the right one tricky business.
-We've broken down six of the most popular, to help you better understand exactly what each kit does, what you should look for while shopping for an at-home DNA kit, and which brand is right for you.
+We’ve broken down five of the most popular, to help you better understand exactly what each kit does, what you should look for while shopping for an at-home DNA kit, and which brand is right for you.
 The idea is to help simplify your search so you can spend less time shopping and more time uncovering your family history.

 Ahead, learn more about this popular product and see which kit suits you best.